flatpickles/sketchbook/WIP.md

 ## Miscellany

+-   Global & project config for updateEachFrame (renderLoop)
+-   Global, project, & parameter config for deferredParamUpdates (currently "live")
 -   Fix issues listed in Chrome dev tools (mostly related to form ids & labels)
 -   Asset import rework: define params as instances of objects that can then provide files once imported.
 Enable:
     -   stateless asset-dependent implementations
     -   bundled defaults
     -   cached file values (when switching away from / to a project)
     -   different approach to styling?
--   Empty state for project detail panel (awkward especially in overlay mode)
 -   Check to see if classes are actually Project subclasses when loading (otherwise we get confusing errors with improper subclasses in src/art)
 -   Sort projects based on settings in some central location (not just in the ProjectList component) so we can use this in the root +page.server.ts
 -   Limit panel description text height // enable scrolling
+-   Show perf data (where?! in settings panel?)
 -   Project key:
     -   Use key instead of name in saved state
     -   User-defined keys used for project URL